 Between March 12 – 14th of 2010, I attended my first ever Horror convention: Monster-Mania Con XIV!
 It was a weekend that I will never forget!
 I got to see some cool 80s horror flicks with crowds of fellow horror fans, and I witnessed a woman repeatedly flash her fantastic breasts at the audience during Charles Band’s infamous “Full Moon Road Show.”
 (Something I personally thanked Band for when I met him hours later!)

-I also met many cool actors, like Tom Atkins (NIGHT OF THE CREEPS, MANIAC COP), Kane Hodder (FRIDAY THE 13TH 7 – 10, THE HATCHET TRILOGY), Jake Busey (STARSHIP TROOPERS, THE FRIGHTENERS), Bruce Abbott (RE-ANIMATOR, BRIDE OF RE-ANIMATOR), and caught the world premiere of CLOSED FOR THE SEASON, a film by director Jay Woelfel (TRANCERS 6, GHOST LAKE).
+I also met many cool actors, like Tom Atkins (NIGHT OF THE CREEPS, MANIAC COP), Kane Hodder (FRIDAY THE 13TH 7 – 10, THE HATCHET series), Jake Busey (STARSHIP TROOPERS, THE FRIGHTENERS), Bruce Abbott (RE-ANIMATOR, BRIDE OF RE-ANIMATOR), and caught the world premiere of CLOSED FOR THE SEASON, a film by director Jay Woelfel (TRANCERS 6, GHOST LAKE).

 The first screening of Mr. Woelfel’s movie did not go as planned.
 Due to technical issues with the screening was delayed, which is why a good chunk of the crowd left before the film finally began.
 Luckily, things went much smoother the following day.
 The screening room remained filled, and the movie looked fantastic, as this time they showed it in high-def, and even managed to do a little extra touch-up work on it.